wemake-services/wemake-vue-template/template/docs/template/architecture.md

 - [`.nvmrc`](https://github.com/creationix/nvm) - file with `node` version
   specification.
-Make sure that you have it installed, or otherwise project will not work at all
+Make sure that you have it installed, or otherwise, the project will not work at all

 - [`.editorconfig`](http://editorconfig.org/) - file with format specification.
   You need to install the required plugin for your IDE in order to enable it